senner007/jumbleScramblePluginPointer/readme.txt

 + do not run init on object instantiation (run after as obj.init())- Fixed
 + currently doesn't work in Edge - Fixed ({once: true} in events doesn't agree with Edge)
 + improve the addLiElem logic, remove jQuery - DONE
++ maybe add and remove the element on triggeron/tiggeroff, hide it but update its position on each reorder.
+Then avoid calling the addLiElem on dragstop - DONE
++ try to unify the reordering logic and refactor into a single function call - DONE

 Testing:
 + Create responsive layout and test on mobile devices